IMPORT TARIFFS - LATEST NEWS & UPDATES

 Substantially Similar Clause

 However, it's important to note that the definition of "substantially similar" is subject to interpretation and may vary.
-The NHTSA and EPA assess whether a foreign-made vehicle is substantially similar to a U.S.-certified model by considering various factors, including safety and emissions standards, as well as other relevant specifications.
+The NHTSA and EPA assess whether a foreign-made vehicle is substantially similar to a US-certified model by considering various factors, including safety and emissions standards, as well as other relevant specifications.

 2. Determine How Much it Costs to Import a Vehicle